 In the beginning, blueberries were the best.
-Then walnuts took the title, then wild blueberries took it back, then small red beans were the #1 most antioxidant packed foods… until herbs and spices were tested.
+Then walnuts took the title, then wild blueberries took it back.
+Then small red beans were considered the #1 most antioxidant packed foods—until herbs and spices were tested.

-I frankly thought it was over in 2007.
-Remember, USDA had released a database of 277 foods.
-When only 40 foods were tested blueberries were #1, but when hundreds of foods were tested blueberries, no longer even made the top ten.
+Frankly, I thought it was over in 2007.
+Remember, the USDA had released a database of 277 foods.
+When only 40 foods were tested, blueberries were #1, but when hundreds of foods were tested, blueberries no longer even made the top ten.
 I ranked them for you by serving size, and by cost, antioxidant bang for your buck.
-Mission accomplished, until, last year.
+Mission accomplished—until last year.

-“The total antioxidant content of more than 3,000 foods, beverages, spices, herbs and supplements used worldwide.
-The most comprehensive ever, by far.
-Are there even 3000 foods out there?
-Just looking at the first page the 138 page chart of their data, you know you’re in for a wild ride when they don’t just include something like gooseberries, whatever those are, or Indian Gooseberries, or indian gooseberries in a can, but even the antioxidant power of the syrup in the can of the Indian gooseberries.
+“The total antioxidant content of more than 3,000 foods, beverages, spices, herbs and supplements used worldwide.”
+The most comprehensive such study ever, by far.
+Are there even 3,000 foods out there?
+Just looking at the first page of the 138-page chart they include with the study, you know you’re in for a wild ride when they don’t just include something like gooseberries, or Indian gooseberries, or Indian gooseberries in a can, but even the antioxidant power of the syrup in the can of Indian gooseberries.

-The tested 30 different beers, for those who stay up all night wondering if there’s more antioxidants in Coors or Bud Light?
+They tested 30 different beers, for those who stay up all night wondering if there’s more antioxidants in Coors or Bud Light.
 The answer?
-Miller by a hair.
-But nothing compared to Santa Claus beer from Austria, which put Guinness and the rest to shame.
-Don’t laugh, the standard American diet is so pitiful that beer represents the 5th largest source of antioxidants in the United States.
+Miller, by a hair.
+But nothing compared, evidently, to Santa Claus beer from Austria, which put Guinness to shame, and all the rest .
+Don’t laugh; the standard American diet is so pitiful that beer represents the fifth largest source of antioxidants in the United States.

-They measured Cap’n Crunch, the antioxidant content of tootsie rolls, everything from Kirspy Kreme to the crushed dried leaves of the African Boabab tree.
-The skin of an organic lemon. , Norwegian jungle dessert.
-It took them 8 years to compile this data.
+They measured Cap’n Crunch, the antioxidant content of Tootsie Rolls, everything from Krispy Kreme to the crushed dried leaves of the African Boabab tree.
+The skin of an organic lemon.
+Norwegian jungle dessert.
+It took them eight years to compile all this data.

-The first thing they did, table 1, was to split it into plant foods versus animal foods.
-Heres plant foods.
+The first thing they did, Table 1, was to split everything into plant foods versus animal foods.
+Here’s plant foods.
 Here’s animal foods.
 On average, plant foods have 64 times more antioxidants than meat, fish, eggs, and dairy.
-This represents a powerful argument to eat a plant-based diet.
-Everytime you eat something in this column, you miss out on an opportunity to eat something in this column.
-Animal foods max out at 100, plant foods go to 289,000.
+This alone represents a powerful argument to eat a plant-based diet.
+Every time you eat something in this column, you miss out on an opportunity to eat something in this column.
+Animal foods max out at 100; plant foods go up to 289,000.